Dry Eye Syndrome

 Because dry eye disease can have a number of causes, a variety of treatment approaches are used.

-Artificial tears For mild to moderate cases, supplemental lubrication is the most important part of treatment.
+For mild to moderate cases, supplemental lubrication is the most important part of treatment.
 Application of artificial tears up to 4 to 6 times per day can provide temporary relief.

-Lubricating ointments Lubricating ointments such as Genteal® Gel and Refresh® PM are generally are used at bedtime in patients with moderate to severe dry eye signs and symptoms.
+Lubricating ointments such as Genteal® Gel and Refresh® PM are generally used at bedtime in patients with moderate to severe dry eye signs and symptoms.
 Application requires pulling down the lower eyelid and applying a small amount inside.
 Depending on the severity of the dry eye condition, it may even need to be applied in the daytime as well.

-Omega 3s Oral intake of omega-3 fatty acids either via dietary supplements or the consumption of dark fleshed fish is associated with better control of dry eye symptoms.
+Oral intake of omega-3 fatty acids either via dietary supplements or the consumption of dark fleshed fish is associated with better control of dry eye symptoms.
 Dr. Arey often recommends a unique formulation called Hydroeye® for his patients with dry eye syndrome.

-Restasis® Topical cyclosporine A is a prescription medication that is FDA approved for the treatment of chronic dry eye syndrome.
+Restasis® (topical cyclosporine A is a prescription medication that is FDA approved for the treatment of chronic dry eye syndrome.
 Restasis® helps to increase tear production by acting as an anti-inflammatory on the ocular surface.
 The effect of Restasis® on dry eyes does not occur immediately, but an overall relief in dry eye symptoms is most often achieved at 3 to 6 months after the start of treatment.

-Punctal plugs In each eye, there are little openings that drain tears into the tear ducts called puncta.
+In each eye, there are little openings that drain tears into the tear ducts called puncta.
 There are methods to partially or completely close the tear ducts.
 This blocks the flow of tears into the nose, and thus more tears are available to the eyes.
 Punctal plug insertion is painless and is most often used for patients who have not found dry eye relief with eye drops.

 To learn more about the Eye Conditions we treat,